Cyprus in the Middle Ages: Arab conquest

-After Uthman ibn al-Affan became caliph after Umar's death, Mu'awiya requested that the caliph allow him to build a navy to attack Cyprus, as Mu'awiya reasoned that Cyprus had become a satellite island of Byzantine forces which could threaten the caliphate on the western banks of Palestine.
-'Ubadah, along with veteran companions of Muhammad such as Miqdad Ibn al-Aswad, Abu Dhar GhiFari, Shadaad ibn Aws, Khalid bin Zayd al-Ansari, and Abu Ayyub al-Ansari, all participated in building the caliphate's first Naval armada, led by Mu'awiya.
-Before he joined Mu'awiya's project to build first naval forces of the caliphate, 'Ubadah joined forces with Muslim general, Abd Allah ibn Qays.
+After Uthman became caliph, Mu'awiya requested that he allow him to build a navy to attack Cyprus, as Mu'awiya reasoned that Cyprus had become a satellite island of Byzantine forces which could threaten the caliphate on the western banks of Palestine.
+Ubadah ibn al-Samit, along with veteran companions of Muhammad such as Miqdad Ibn al-Aswad, Abu Dharr al-Ghifari, Shaddad ibn Aws, Khalid bin Zayd al-Ansari, and Abu Ayyub al-Ansari, all participated in building the caliphate's first naval armada, led by Mu'awiya.
+Before he joined Mu'awiya's project to build first naval forces of the caliphate, Ubadah joined forces with Muslim general, Abd Allah ibn Qays.
 Together with Mu'awiya, they built the first caliphate armada with permission from ibn al-Affan.
 Abu Dharr mentioned that Miqdad ibn Amr al-Aswad participated in this project.
-Shortly later, Mu'awiya and 'Ubadah departed from Acre and headed to Cyprus.
-According to al-Baladhuri and Khalifa ibn Khayyat, Mu'awiya and 'Ubadah led the attack and were accompanied by their wives Katwa bint Qaraza ibn Abd Amr of the Qurayshite Banu Nawfal and Umm Haram.
+Shortly after, Mu'awiya and Ubadah departed from Acre and headed to Cyprus.
+According to al-Baladhuri and Khalifa ibn Khayyat, Mu'awiya and Ubadah led the attack and were accompanied by their wives Katwa bint Qaraza ibn Abd Amr of the Qurayshite Banu Nawfal and Umm Haram.
 Umm Haram died in an accident during the campaign.
-The Muslim forces accepted Cyprus' surrender under the condition that they refrain from hostility to the Muslims, inform the caliphate of any Byzantine movements, pay 7,200 dinars annually for Jizya, and never reveal information to outsiders regarding the caliphate's military operations.
+The Muslim forces accepted Cyprus's surrender under the condition that they refrain from hostility to the Muslims, inform the caliphate of any Byzantine movements, pay 7,200 dinars annually for jizya, and never reveal information to outsiders regarding the caliphate's military operations.

-Mu'awiya and 'Ubadah forces pacified almost every Byzantine garrison.
-This is evidenced by two Greek inscriptions in the Cypriot village of Solois that note those two offensives.
-The entire island of Cyprus surrendered after their capital, Salamis, was surrounded and besieged.
+Mu'awiya and Ubadah's forces pacified almost every Byzantine garrison.
+This is evidenced by two Greek inscriptions in the Cypriot village of Solois which note the two offensives.
+All of Cyprus surrendered after their capital, Salamis, was surrounded and besieged.
 At least 50 military operations occurred in Cyprus between this first campaign in 648 until the last one in 650.

 In 688, the emperor Justinian II and the caliph Abd al-Malik reached an unprecedented agreement.
 The Arabs evacuated the island, and for the next 300 years, Cyprus was ruled jointly by both the Caliphate and the Byzantines as a condominium, despite the nearly constant warfare between the two parties on the mainland.
-The collected taxes were divided among the Arabs and the emperor.
+The collected taxes were divided between the Arabs and the emperor.

-Under Basil I the Macedonian (r.
+Under Emperor Basil I (r.
 867–886) Byzantine troops recaptured Cyprus, which was established as a theme, but after seven years the island reverted to the previous status quo.
-Once again, in 911, the Cypriots helped a Byzantine fleet under admiral Himerios, and in retaliation the Arabs under Damian of Tarsus ravaged the island for four months and carried off many captives.
+In 911, the Cypriots helped a Byzantine fleet under admiral Himerios, and in retaliation the Arabs, under Damian of Tarsus ravaged the island for four months and carried off many captives.
 The isolation of Cyprus from the rest of the Greek-speaking world assisted the formation of a separate Cypriot dialect.
 This period of Arab influence lasted until the 10th century.